BIMIB-DISCo/J-Space.jl/README.md

-## THE CONFIGURATION FILE OF SPACE-SIM
+## THE CONFIGURATION FILE OF J-SPACE
-In the file Config.tml the user can manage the configuration of SPACE-SIM.
+In the file Config.tml the user can manage the configuration of J-SPACE.
 This file is useful to choose the path where save the files, the desired plot and outputfile.

 The following are the paramenters of such file

 - seed.
 The seed of the simulations.
 - generate_reference.
 I 0 the user should inser the reference genome in fasta format in the folder path_reference.
-If 1 SPACE-SIM generate a random sequence.
+If 1 J-SPACE generate a random sequence.
 - path_reference.The path of the reference given by user.
 - path_to_save_files, path of the folder where the output files should be saved
 - path_to_save_plot,  path of the folder where the output plots should be saved
 - Generate_graph, if 0 the user should inser the graph of the dynamics as an adjacency matrix.
-If 1 SPACE-SIM generate regular lattice, the paramenters of such lattice are specified in the fiele Paramenters.toml.
+If 1 J-SPACE generate regular lattice, the paramenters of such lattice are specified in the fiele Paramenters.toml.
 - Tree_Newick, if 1  the phylogenentic tree of the cells is saved as newick file.
 - Final_configuration, if 1 return the metagraph (in format) of the final configuration of the lattice.
 - Driver_list, if 1 returns the list of the driver mutations